dojo/framework/docs/en/middleware/supplemental.md

 -   `clear()`
     -   Clears all values currently stored in the widget's local cache.

-`icache` can be typed in two different ways, the first is using generics that enables the return type to be specified at the call-site and for `getOrSet` the return type can be inferred from the value type.
-If the `value` for `getOrSet` is a function then the type will be inferred from the functions return type.
+`icache` can be typed in two different ways.
+One approach uses generics to enable the return type to get specified at the call-site, and for `getOrSet`, the return type can get inferred from the value type.
+If the `value` for `getOrSet` is a function then the type will get inferred from the functions return type.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';